We know you send your pup to daycare to have a great time — frolicking in the fresh air, playing with canine friends, and releasing their energy!

 In addition to balancing exercise with rest, taking breaks also allows dogs to balance social time with a bit of valuable “me time.”

 A yard with a large group of dogs is a highly stimulating environment.
-Just like you may have a personal preference for how long you’ll stay at a party or out at a restaurant with friends, each dog has their own tolerance level for spending time with their fellow pups.
+Just like you may have a personal preference or social battery limit for how long you’ll stay at a party or out at a restaurant with friends, each dog has their own tolerance level for spending time with their fellow pups.

 Our PLAYtrain® Specialists pay attention to each pup’s personality, body language, and behavior to ensure they are healthy, happy, and comfortable in the playgroup.
 If we see signs that a dog is feeling over-stimulated or stressed, we allow them to take a rest break inside.
 This often helps the dog to decompress, refresh, and get into a more relaxed state.

-When dogs feel over-stimulated, they enter a state of anxiety, which can lead to destructive or unhealthy behaviors and reduced impulse control.
+When dogs feel over-stimulated, they enter a state of anxiety, which can lead to unhealthy or destructive behaviors and reduced impulse control.
 They may ignore another dog’s boundaries or body language during play, hyper-focus on a dog or person, or over-react to their playmates’ behaviors.
+It's very similar to the way a child may become cranky or disobedient because they need to take a nap.

 In this flooded state, a dog is less able to focus on their human PLAYtrain® Specialist, listen to commands, and redirect themselves toward more positive behaviors.
-Once a dog is overwhelmed, the best thing for their well being is to take a break from the stimulating environment.
+Once a dog is overwhelmed, the best thing for their well-being is to take a break from the overstimulating environment.

 In our flagship PLAYtrain® program, we are constantly guiding dogs to promote positive behaviors and healthy socialization skills, while redirecting undesired behaviors.
 Particularly with young puppies who are learning how to engage with other dogs, every social interaction matters.

-Our PLAYtrain® Specialists work to ensure each dog has a happy experience playing with other dogs, which includes taking a rest before they become over-stimulated, to build a positive association with other dogs and doggie daycare as a whole.
+Our PLAYtrain® Specialists are constantly monitoring body language and behavior to ensure each dog has a happy experience playing with other dogs, which includes taking a rest before they become over-stimulated.
+Taking a break before a dog reaches their threshold, or tolerance for the stimulating environment, helps build a positive association with other dogs and doggie daycare as a whole.

 The training doesn’t stop when a dog is resting inside.
 In fact, taking breaks throughout the day is a valuable part of socializing your dog, helping them to become a more well-rounded companion.

 Not every moment of a dog’s day will be highly stimulating or active.
-A happy, healthy, and behaving dog is one who can smoothly transition between excitement and downtime.
+A happy, healthy, and well-behaved dog is one who can seamlessly transition between excitement and downtime.